wxMaxima-developers/wxmaxima/info/wxmaxima.md

 The config dialogue of _wxMaxima_ offers to edit two files with commands that are executed on startup:

-* A file that contains commands that are executed on starting up _Maxima_: `~/.maxima/maxima-init.mac`
+* A file that contains commands that are executed on starting up _Maxima_: `maxima-init.mac`
-* one file of additional commands that are executed if _wxMaxima_ is starting _Maxima_: `~/.maxima/wxmaxima-init.mac`
+* one file of additional commands that are executed if _wxMaxima_ is starting _Maxima_: `wxmaxima-init.mac`

-These files are in the Maxima user directory, usually `.maxima/` in the user's home directory, the location can be found out with the command: `maxima_userdir;`
+These files are in the Maxima user directory (usually `maxima` in Windows, `.maxima` otherwise) in the user's home directory / user profile directory.
+The location can be found out with the command: `maxima_userdir;`

 ## Special variables wx...